-Delicious marinated flank steak with a sharp, herby sauce.
+Delicious marinated Flank Steak with a sharp, herby Chimichurri Sauce.

 We love flank steak in our house.
 It has heaps of flavour and, as long as you give it a little TLC, is a delicious cut for things like fajitas and tacos.